 Despite all this, we cannot pretend that the direct greenhouse gases from grass-fed beef are insignificant.
-But where cropland has been converted to grassland or the land has previously been managed badly, Poore and Nemecek say that carbon sequestration could offset total emissions by about one-fifth.
-Methane (CH4) breaks down (largely in the atmosphere, and to a lesser extent in soils not receiving ammonium-based nitrogen fertilisers) to CO2 and water after about 10 years.
-In contrast with food systems which depend on nitrogen fertiliser, the carbon in the CO2 and the CH4 from gras-fed ruminants is recycled, not fossil, carbon.
+Nevertheless, methane (CH4) breaks down (largely in the atmosphere, and to a lesser extent in soils not receiving ammonium-based nitrogen fertilisers) to CO2 and water after about 10 years.
+If we contrast grassland with little or no nitrogen fertiliser use with food systems which depend heavily on nitrogen fertiliser, the carbon in the CO2 and the CH4 from grass-fed ruminants is recycled, not fossil, carbon.
 Ruminants can’t add more to the atmosphere than the plants they eat can photosynthesise from the atmosphere.

 Undertaking a calculation